STLBlues :: A Blues Music eZine

 13. Auld Lang Syne

 Even Scrooge would have to dig this Blues CD.
+I love this CD, not only are the songs great versions but I really only listen to it for one month in the year.
 Christmas Celebration of Hope is a bit of a roller coaster ride of emotions throughout – when your up, your up.
 When your down, your down, and when your only halfway up you are neither up or down.
 Listen to this CD, depending on the track B.B. will take you up and bring you down.

 Rating is a very strong 4.525